rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_2.md

 # Tutorial Overview
 This is part 2 of the getting started with Rapido tutorial.
-If you haven't looked through [part 1](get_started_part_1.md) you might want to at least go back and skim those this part makes sense.
+If you haven't looked through [part 1](get_started_part_1.md) you might want to at least go back and skim that so this part makes sense.

 ## Starting Point
 We've created an app called Tasker with Rapido.
 So we have a functional Task list application: